 Bagelier Spelling Variations

-hundred years, spelling variations in names were a common occurrence.
+Bagelier has been spelled many different ways.
+Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Bagelier have been found, including Batchelor, Bachelor, Bacheler, Batcheler, Batchellor and many more.

 Early Notables of the Bagelier family (pre 1700)